- Concrete Stamps

 Sealers for Stamped Concrete

-The final step in the installation of stamped concrete is to apply a sealer suitable for exterior exposure conditions.
+The final step in the installation of stamped concrete is to apply a concrete sealer suitable for exterior exposure conditions.
 Sealers provide several important benefits:

 - They block the penetration of stains, oil, deicing chemicals and other contaminants.